autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 ### Output from the perception component

 - **To Planning**
-  - 動物体:
+  - Dynamic Objects: Provides real-time information about objects that cannot be known in advance, such as pedestrians and other vehicles.
-  - Obstacle Segmentation:
+  - Obstacle Segmentation: Supplies real-time information about the location of obstacles, which is more primitive than Detected Object.
-  - Occupancy Grid Map:
+  - Occupancy Grid Map: Offers real-time information about the presence of occluded area information.
-  - 信号認識:
+  - Traffic Light Recognition result: Provides the current state of each traffic light in real time.

 ### Internal interface in the perception component